 My name is Charles Farrell.
-I was born in Massachusetts, on August 9, 1901.
+I was born in Onset Bay, Massachusetts, on August 9, 1901.
 I worked my way from Cape Cod to Hollywood, doing any acting job that gave me enough money to travel farther westward.
 My first motion picture was called "Sandy," which was followed by "Old Ironsides" and "The Rough Riders."
 I co-starred with the lovely actress Janet Gaynor in "7th Heaven."
 We were a sensation and made 12 films together.
-I was happily married to actress,
+I was happily married to actress, Virginia Valli, in 1932.

 On December 15, 1934, fellow actor Ralph Bellamy and I opened the prestigious Racquet Club at 2743 North Indian Canyon in Palm Springs.
-It was popular with Hollywood stars.
+It was popular with the Hollywood stars.
 Eventually, the Racquet Club fell out of favor.
 This was caused by the rise of golf's popularity and the desire of movie stars to own their own homes at newer country-club developments.

 The City Council selected me to serve as Palm Springs' fifth mayor from 1948 to 1954.
 When television increased in popularity during the 1950s, I began to act again.
-I starred in the successful television show "My Little Margie" (1952), opposite the well-known actress Gale Storm.
+I stared in the successful television show "My Little Margie" (1952), opposite the well-known actress Gale Storm.
 In 1956, I had my own television show, "The Charlie Farrell Show."

 [Charles Farrell died of a heart attack in Palm Springs on May 6th, 1990.
-Plans to renovate the Racquet Club location have been delayed.
-On July 23, 2014, a significant portion of the historic Racquet Club fell victim to a suspicious fire, and the Racquet Club has been identified as an endangered historic property.
+Plans to renovate the Racquet Club location have recently been delayed.
 Photograph courtesy of the Palm Springs Historical Society.]

-My name is General George Patton.
+My name is General George Smith Patton.
 During World War II, I was a commanding general of the armored forces.
-Because of my success and no-nonsense personality, I nicknamed "Old Blood and Guts."
-I am a respected speaker to soldiers and the American people about war and freedom.
+Because of my success and nonnesense personality, I gained the nickname "Old Blood and Guts."
+I am a respected speaker to soldiers and to the American people about war and freedom.

-I was born in San Gabriel, California, on November 11, 1885.
-As I grew up, I wanted to be a soldier.
-I graduated from the United States Military Academy at West Point and became a 2nd Lieutenant in the 15th cavalry regiment.
+I was born in San Gabriel, California on November 11, 1885.
+As I grew up, I decided to become a military soldier.
+I graduated from the United States Military

+Academy at West Point and became a 2nd Lieutenant in the 15th cavalry regiment.

-In 1915, I was assigned to Fort Bliss near the Mexican border, where we searched for a notorious killer named Pancho Villa.
+In 1915, I was assigned to Fort Bliss near the Mexican border where we searched for a notorious killer named Pancho Villa.
 I showed my strength and courage, and the superior officer raised my rank to Captain.
-World War I began in 1914, and, I immediately became a commander in France, where my men and I won a battle in Cambrai, France.
+World War I had begun in 1914 so after my time at Fort Bliss, I was immediately stationed as a commander in France where my men and I won a battle in Cambrai, France.

-Following World War I, I trained to be a Commanding General, and I was transferred to the Armored Forces.
+Following World War I, I trained to be a Commanding General.
+After I completed my military schooling, I transferred to the Armored Forces.
 When the United States entered World War II in 1941, I became the leader of a task force to fight in North Africa.

-In 1942, to train the soldiers for extreme desert conditions, I created a headquarters at Camp Young.
+In 1942, in order to train the soldiers for extreme desert conditions, I created a headquarters at Camp Young.
 It was called the Desert Training Center.
 This was located east of Indio in the area known today as Chiriaco Summit.
 I served as its commander for its first 4 months.

 [In October of 1945, while General Patton was stationed in Germany, he suffered injuries in a car accident and died on December 21, 1945.
-General Patton is buried in Luxembourg, along with many other American soldiers.]
+General Patton is buried in Hamm, Luxembourg, along with many other American soldiers.]